acoustic-content-samples/wchtools-cli/README.md

     wchtools pull -w -v --path /myNavigationWidget  --dir <path-to-working-directory>

+#### Pulling system artifacts

+  By default, wchtools will not pull out of the box system artifacts (JSON marked with isSystem:true or web assets under /acoustic/...), because those can only be created, updated and deleted by acoustic services.

+  If you have a need to pull system artifacts, to provide information to support, or for example to look at how Acoustic implemented a type and layout combination,  you may pull with the optional --system option.
+It is recommended that if you need to do this, that you specify an alternate temporary directory with the --dir option, since you will "not" be able to push those system artifacts back to your tenant with your next push (you will receive an error for each system artifact you attempt to push), so you do not want to mix such system artifacts with any other artifacts that you're pulling and then pushing to your tenant(s).

 #### Pushing all pages, content, and related authoring artifacts from a local file system folder

   To push (import) all pages, content model, content, and assets from a local working directory, run the following command: